soniajoseph/Emergence/README.md

 This is a research library to study the emergent properties of undirected neural networks, including Hopfield networks and Boltzmann machines.

+**To read more about Hopfield networks, see the primer I wrote [here](https://soniajoseph.github.io/computational%20neuroscience/neural-dynamics-primer/).**

 ## Setup

 Set up your local environment and download the requirements.txt.